smyja/acflp-backend/backend/app/ee.md

 ## Template Directory:

 Make sure your templates are in the correct directory.
-Based on your main.py, templates should be in `app/templates/` and your template files should be:
+Based on your main.py, templates should be in `app/templates/` and your template file should be:
-- `app/templates/bulk_import.html`
 - `app/templates/flexible_import.html`

 After making these changes, your custom views should appear in the admin dashboard menu and function properly.